Coca-Cola: Taking Water Stewardship to the Next Level

 Then, using additional internal Coca-Cola information, a full assessment of the company’s water strategy was conducted against the leading practices defined in the Aqua Gauge.
 This assessment was used to identify strengths, areas for improvement, and formulate recommendations that were shared with Coca-Cola representatives from across the business.
 The analysis, when compared to the Aqua Gauge score of a peer company, also provided Coca-Cola with a rigorous external benchmark for their program.

-In 2013, Coca-Cola is re-setting its sustainability goals, including those on water, and will use the Aqua Gauge assessment to help inform its new commitments.
-An important priority for the company going forward is working with major suppliers and retail customers to help advance their own water management.
+Finally, an important priority for the company going forward is working with major suppliers and retail customers to help advance their own water management.
 “We are sharing the Aqua Gauge with suppliers and customers to help these commercial partners take steps to improve their own water management,” says Koch.